- ID Cards

 Q. What if I need a replacement ID card?

-A. If you need a replacement card, get approval from your department or school’s administration to receive a new ID card (regardless of who is paying for the card).
+A. If you need a replacement card, due to a recent promotion or a new department, UCSF may pay for that ID card.
 Make an appointment and go to a We ID service location with one valid government photo identification.
-An appointment is required, and the fee is $36.
+An appointment is required.

 Q. What if my ID card was lost or stolen?